Effanuel/BitMEX-scaled-orders/README.md

 # BitMEX trading tool

-This project is a trading tool based on **BitMEX API**.
+This project is a trading tool based on **BitMEX API** *(Binance coming next)*.
 This project has a long way to go before becoming an actual usable tool.
 If you notice any bugs, open an issue.

 ## Table of Contents